Experience Beard Benefits with Proven Transplants

 Side Effects after a Beard Transplant

-Beard Transplant Side effects are possible after a beard transplant.
-Scarring and infection are the two biggest risks of beard transplants.
+Beard Transplant Side effects are possible after the procedure.
+Visible scarring and infection are the two biggest risks of beard transplantation.

-Patients may experience swelling during the recovery period but this will typically subside within several days.
+Patients may experience swelling during the beard transplant recovery period, but this will typically subside within several days.
 You might also feel some tightness in the donor and transplant areas.

 If you have swelling, try applying a cold compress to the area to help reduce any discomfort.
 Since it’s important not to get the area wet, make sure to use a dry compress.
 Be gentle with the area to avoid dislodging the grafted hairs.